Opendigitalradio/ODR-StaticPrecorrection/README.md

 It's your job to ensure you don't overload the B200 input signal power (-15dBm last time I checked).

+Before you can start, use gnuradio-companion to generate dual_tone.py from dual_tone.grc

-First step is to gather some measurements:
+Then gather some measurements

     ./amplitude_ramp.py --ampl-start 0.15 --ampl-stop 0.5 --ampl-step 0.01 --num-meas 300 --txgain 77